jlcarr/LeetCode/README.md

 - **Memory**: 19.1 MB
 - **Solution**: First find the root node, and check there are no other roots.
 Then search from the root node checking there are no cycles.

+### Problem 1381
+- **Name**: Design a Stack With Increment Operation
+- **Runtime**: 65 ms
+- **Memory**: 17.55 MB
+- **Solution**: We can do the increment operation quickly for the entire stack by doing it lazily with an paired accumulator stack of increments to apply on values.
+When we pop an element we add its increment, and also accumulate the increment down in the increment stack.

 ### Problem 1382
 - **Name**: Balance a Binary Search Tree
 - **Runtime**: 170 ms